rlangc/User-Installation-Guide-for-Articulate-Storyline/README.md

     - Open your web browser and visit the official [Articulate Website](https://articulate.com/):
 2. Sign in or Create an Account
     - Click on Sign In (top right corner) and enter your credentials
-    - If you do not have an account, click Sign Up and follow the registration process.
+    - If you do not have an account, click Sign Up and follow the registration process
 3. Download the Installer
     - Navigate to the Downloads section.
-    - Select Articulate 360 (which includes Storyline).
+    - Select Articulate 360 (which includes Storyline)
-    - Click Download to get the latest version of the installer.
+    - Click Download to get the latest version of the installer

 <h3>4.
 Installing Articulate Storyline</h3>

 1. Locate the Installer
     - Go to the folder where the installer was downloaded (usually in the Downloads folder).
-    - The file name should be something like Articulate360Setup.exe.
+    - The file name should be something like Articulate360Setup.exe
 2. Run the Installer
-    - Double-click on the Articulate360Setup.exe file to start the installation.
+    - Double-click on the Articulate360Setup.exe file to start the installation
-    - If prompted by User Account Control (UAC), click Yes to allow the installation.
+    - If prompted by User Account Control (UAC), click Yes to allow the installation
 3. Follow the Installation Steps
-    - Read and accept the End User License Agreement (EULA).
+    - Read and accept the End User License Agreement (EULA)
-    - Click Next and follow the on-screen instructions.
+    - Click Next and follow the on-screen instructions
-    - Choose the installation location (default is recommended).
+    - Choose the installation location (default is recommended)
-    - Click Install and wait for the process to complete.
+    - Click Install and wait for the process to complete
 4. Complete the Installation
-  - Once installed, click Finish to exit the setup.
+  - Once installed, click Finish to exit the setup

 <h3>5.
 Activating Articulate Storyline</h3>